The American Fine Wine Competition is one of the most influential and recognized wine events in the country.

-This invitation-only judging invites and accepts only up to 1,000 of the finest wines produced in the country to participate.
+The American Fine Wine Competition invites and accepts only up to 1,000 of the finest wines produced in the country.
 Its exclusivity is what makes AFWC the most prestigious wine judging in the United States.

 Judging takes place each January at Florida International University’s Chaplin School of Hospitality & Tourism Management in the Wine Spectator Restaurant Lab.

 Our 32 judges, working in panels of four, award Best of Show, Best of Class, along with recognition for Double Gold, Gold and Silver Medal winners.

 The Competition is followed by a series of events including SIP for a Cause, Sipping Through America, SIP Rose + Red & White, The Wine Fest, and the Charity Wine Gala.
 All are ticketed events open to the public that benefit local non-profits while celebrating the participating wines.

 With the health and wellbeing of our team, judges, and wine angels as our number one priority, the 14th annual edition of the American Fine Wine Competition has been moved to May 29-31, 2021.

 AFWC hosts events throughout the year, all of which raise money for a variety of non-profit organizations and continues to promote these very special American wines.
 Since its inception, AFWC has raised more than $1,100,000 for charity.

 To create an environment where businesses can benefit, profit and grow by promoting their products and services in an upscale environment.

 To produce unique events enabling businesses to give back to their community by supporting non-profit, locally based organizations.

 To give sponsors opportunities to entertain and show appreciation to clients, prospects and staff.